NielsKlaver/Portfolio/Certificates/README.md

+# DataQuest topics covered and courses completed

-This is an overview of the topics covered in the Data Scientist and Data Analyst path on DataQuest which i completed.
-Currently working on completing the Data Engineering path
+Because of the giant scope of the DataQuest curriculum i decided to add this overview.
+I completed the Data Analyst and Data Scientist path on DataQuest.
+Currently I\`m working on the Data Engineer path .

 __Python Fundamentals__
 * Python for Data Science: Fundamentals Course